ikmb-denbi/genome-annotation/docs/usage.md

 Available profiles are:

 * `standard`
   * The default profile, used if `-profile` is not specified at all.
 Runs in the 'ikmb_a' queue of the **IKMB RZ cluster**.
 The required modules will be loaded as the pipeline runs.
-*
+* `conda`
+  * Profile to run in the 'ikmb_a' queue of the **IKMB RZ cluster** using conda packages.
+GenomeThreader, Annie, InterProScan and bioruby must be previously installed and available from your path.
-*
+* `custom_conda`
+  * Profile to run the pipeline in your cluster system using conda packages.
+You must modifiy the file [custom.config](../conf/custom.config) to fit your system.
+GenomeThreader, Annie, InterProScan and bioruby must be previously installed and available from your path.
-*
+* `local`
 * `none`
   * No configuration at all.
 Useful if you want to build your own config from scratch and want to avoid loading in the default `base` config profile (not recommended).

 ### 6. Nextflow parameters